 It is estimated that 60 to 80% of the population would have to be immune to COVID-19 for herd immunity to be reached, Dr. Goldman says.
 But the exact number is unknown because the infection rate is not completely known.

 Widespread vaccination is the best way to reach herd immunity against COVID-19.
-The Food and Drug Administration (FDA) has issued emergency use authorization to three COVID-19 vaccines: developed by Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen.
+The Food and Drug Administration (FDA) has authorized or approved four COVID-19 vaccines: developed by Pfizer-BioNTech, Moderna, Johnson & Johnson/Janssen, and Novavax.

 The approved vaccines are all safe for use and effective against COVID-19, especially in preventing severe illness, hospitalization, and death.

 It is likely that a significant amount of the population must get the vaccine for COVID-19 herd immunity to be established.
 In the U.S., that would equate to the widespread vaccination of hundreds of millions of people.

 Herd immunity to COVID-19 through infection is not a good substitute for a vaccine.
 The death rate for COVID-19 is significantly higher than similar diseases like the flu.